blom/puppet-influxdb/README.md

 * `ensure`: Ensure the presence (`present`) or absence (`absent`) of a database (default: `present`).
+* `name`: Database name.
+Overrides the title, if present.
 * `config`: Optional configuration hash.

 #### influxdb_database_user